SoftwareAG/c8y-docs/content/web/microfrontends-bundle/best-practices-for-developers.md

  3. Ask our product manager to add your repository as a partner repository.

 {{< c8y-admon-info >}}
 This is only needed if you want to share an application with every {{< product-c8y-iot >}} customer.
-If you want to share a package with your customers (for example on an enterprise tenant) you can simply upload them in the Packages view and set the availability to 'shared'.
+If you want to share a package with your customers (for example on an {{< enterprise-tenant >}}) you can simply upload them in the Packages view and set the availability to 'shared'.
 {{< /c8y-admon-info >}}

 For synchronization the micro services searches for all repositories with a certain topic and a release (for {{< company-sag >}} it's `cumulocity-package`).